Employer disciplinary hearings & arbitration

 Recent law has empowered School Districts to bring tenure charges when a teacher receives two consecutive poor evaluations.
 When your livelihood is on the line and you feel you are wrongfully receiving poor evaluations by a supervisor, you should seek legal advice.

-At The Mark Law Firm, our experienced Labor Law Attorneys can evaluate and assist you in responding to poor teacher evaluations.
-Whether it’s because the supervisor conducting the evaluation is not trained properly trained, or the evaluation is not inconsistent in determination, our attorneys can review your matter and assist you in responding forcefully to protect your interests.
+At The Mark Law Firm, our experienced Labor Law Team can evaluate and assist you in responding to poor teacher evaluations.
+Whether it’s because the supervisor conducting the evaluation is not trained properly trained, or the evaluation is not inconsistent in determination, our team can review your matter and assist you in responding forcefully to protect your interests.